fetchai/docs-archived/docs/learn_the_concepts/glossary.md

 **Mining**: mining is the process through which cryptocurrency transactions are gathered, verified and recorded into a digital ledger known as blockchain.
 The work done by miners is essential for maintaining the integrity of the network and is also responsible for introducing new coins into the system.
 It is the method used by a Proof of Work (PoW) consensus mechanism to verify blocks or transactions before adding them to a blockchain.
 A miner must use a computer to solve a cryptographic puzzle in order to validate a block.
 The block is regarded as having been "mined" or validated after the computer has figured out the issue.
 The first computer to mine or verify the block receives a reward represented by cryptocurrencies (e.g. BTC, ETH).

-**Node**: anode is any computer that is a part of the blockchain network.
+**Node**: a node is any computer that is a part of the blockchain network.
 A _full node_ is a computer able to completely verify transactions and download all of the data associated with a particular blockchain.
 A _lightweight_ or _light_ node, in contrast, utilizes a separate validation mechanism and does not download the entire blockchain's data.

 **Nonce**: this term has a variety of connotations, and depending on the situation, it is employed in many different ways.
 On the Ethereum mainnet, it refers to a distinct transaction identification number that rises in value with each subsequent transaction to assure different safety measures.
 It was originally created from a contraction of a term meaning "not more than once" (e.g. preventing a double-spend).

 **NFT**: Non-Fungible Tokens are cryptographic assets built on a blockchain with unique identification codes and metadata that distinguish them from each other.
 These were born as ERC-721 crypto assets representing a unique or rare digital or real world item.
 They let us tokenize things like art, collectibles, even real estate through a securitization process that takes place on the blockchain.
 Unlike cryptocurrencies which are identical to each other and can be used as a medium for commercial transactions, NFTs represent unique and irreplaceable tokens, thereby making it impossible for one non-fungible token to be equal to another (i.e. NFTs are not fungible).
 This ensures a highly transparent and flexible record of ownership.
 An NFT can only have one owner at a time.
 Ownership is managed through the unique ID and metadata that no other token can replicate.
 NFTs are minted through smart contracts which assign ownership and manage the transferability of the NFT itself.
 When someone mints an NFT, they execute a code stored in the smart contracts that conform to different standards (i.e. ERC-721).
 This information is added to the blockchain where the NFT will be managed.

 **Oracle**: within the blockchain context, an oracle is a data source used as a bridge between smart contracts and other external sources.
 More specifically, an oracle is an agent that not only communicates with external data sources but also verifies and authenticates that the data being provided is accurate.
 Thus, oracles are responsible for providing vital and reliable information to smart contracts, which in turn perform certain tasks.